GSA/piv-guides/pages/template.md

 We propose these sections for most guides:

-## Before You get Started
+## Before You Get Started
 This section should tell the user what to prepare before starting a set of procedures.
 Explain any assumptions as bulleted lists.
 Clearly state the hardware and software requirements.

 ## Procedure 1
 This section should tell the user how to achieve the goal.
 Explain all steps simply and don't try to recreate other resources that are easily found.
 Focus on the government and what can be unique when implementing or executing.

 ## Procedure 2
 This section should tell the user how to achieve the goal.
 Explain all steps simply and don't try to recreate other resources that are easily found.
-Focus on the government and what can be unique when implementing or executing.
+Focus on the government and what is unique when implementing or executing.

-Here are sample markdown formats for you:
+Here are sample Markdown formats for you:

 Headings use the hash sign with a space.